ibm-apiconnect/apicops/README.md

 It is in active development and new versions will be posted here regularly.
 All suggestions, feedback and bug reports are welcome - please feel free to raise an issue in this repository.
 Please limit the issues to those specific to `apicops` itself - we cannot accept ones about APIC, they have to be raised via the normal IBM Support route.

+# Installing
+Download the latest binary for your operating system from the Releases tab.
+Note that Linux and Mac will require you to run chmod +x on the downloaded file before you can execute it.

 # Requirements
 In order to run `apicops` you need to have `kubectl` installed locally.
 Then set the `KUBECONFIG` variable to point to your kubeconfig file and `apicops` will pick it up from there.